Excerpt 3, A Seat for the Rabble

 He rambled on until Rittman lost patience and pressured Hexaar to his knees.
 The laborer laid his cheek flat across the tree stump, choking on sobs.
 “I’m s-s-sorry,” he added wetly.

 “As was the Thirteenth when he lost his grace in the War of Passion,” their noble lord responded in cold judgment.
-Men folded their arms, disgusted with the comparison.
+Men folded their arms, disgusted by the comparison.

 Sara wasn’t surprised.
 Noblemen like Uthron were always keen on the parable of Dracar, the God Who Rebelled and Died.
 A prayer for you and a prayer for me, went the popular peasant rhyme, except for Dracar, who burns for eternity.
 She felt horrid for Hexaar.
 Will you burn with him?